 The dark colour of melena is due to digested blood in the feces.
 This bleeding may originate from the pharynx, lungs (where the blood is coughed up and then swallowed), esophagus, stomach or upper small intestine.
 The colour and tarry texture is due to the breakdown of hemoglobin in the blood by bacteria in the stomach.

 A large amount of blood is required to cause melena, therefore it should be treated as an emergency as there are a number of potentially serious causes of this condition.
 Seek immediate veterinary attention.

 Melena isn’t a disease in itself, it is a symptom of an underlying disorder.

-- Gastrointestinal ulcers – Due to stomach acid, poisons, chemical burns or certain medications such as NSAID’s and corticosteroids.
+- Gastrointestinal ulcers – Erosion of the lining of the stomach due to stomach acid, poisons, chemical burns or certain medications such as NSAID’s and corticosteroids.

 - Mucosal trauma – Foreign body or injury during an endoscopy procedure.

 - Ingestion of blood – Nosebleed, bleeding in the lungs, dental bleeding.